egnha/gestalt/README.md

 ## The [value of values](https://youtu.be/-6BsiVyC1kM) as functions

-Whenever you have a value that results from a series of pipes, such as
+Whenever you have a value that results from a series of piped values, such as

 ``` r
 library(magrittr)